-The average family spends $1,866 a year on “apparel and service,” according to the Bureau of Labor Statistics.
+The average family of four spends $1,800 a year on clothing, according to the Financial Best Life.
 But did my family really need to spend that much?

 It's also important to maintain a level of frugality well after your freeze is over in order to avoid binge spending with what can easily be viewed as “extra” money, eliminating your well-earned surplus cash.